 By: Lynne Clement

 Looking for things to do for your fall getaway to Erie, Pennsylvania?
 Many visitors say fall is the best time to visit the quaint suburb of Erie called North East, Pennsylvania.
-North East is often referred to as Lake Erie’s Wine Country because of it’s concentration of vineyards and wineries.
-Nestled along the shores of Lake Erie, fall offers comfortable weather, changing leaf color, the aroma of ripened grapes on the vine, bustle of harvest season, and many festivals to celebrate harvest time.
+North East is often referred to as Lake Erie’s Wine Country because of its concentration of vineyards and wineries.
+Located on the shores of Lake Erie, the area offers comfortable weather, changing leaf color, the aroma of ripe grapes on the vine, the bustle of harvest season, and many festivals to celebrate harvest time.

 Here are my top recommendations for fall activities to help you plan your visit to North East, PA near Erie.